 It's only the beginning

-Although August 23 is the kinda/sorta official date, prices can start dropping before that — and remain lower through much of the fall.
+Although August 23 is the kinda/sorta official date, prices can start dropping before that — and remain lower throughout much of the fall.

 Some days are better than others

 Even on or about Cheap Flight Day, some days of the week are cheaper to fly than others.
-Generally speaking, Tuesdays, Wednesdays and Saturdays are the cheapest.
+Generally speaking, Tuesdays, Wednesdays and Saturdays are the least expensive days to fly.

-According to Airlines for America, a record 236.1 million people will fly between June 1 and August 31, 2018.
+According to "Bloomberg News," an average of 2.8 million people each day fly between June 1 and August 31, 2019.

 Why We Love Cheap Flight Day